joshuaai/devless-windows-install/README.md

 ## Using Microsoft Hyper-V

 * Ensure Hyper-V is enabled.
-Run the Powershell as administrator and type`n`enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All`
+Run the Powershell as administrator and type `enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All`

 * If you have enabled Hyperv it is important you use an internal virtual switch.
 In Hyper-V Manager, create a Virtual Network Switch, pick type as internal and name it "Devless".